femmeXFMR/Elegant-Dashboard/README.md

 **Conceptualised, designed and coded by Malaka Jayawardene.**

-_Disclaimer: Some complex yaml have been generated using ChatGPT, Gemini, and Claude and later highly optimised and customised to fit purpose._
+_Disclaimer: Some complex YAML have been generated using ChatGPT, Gemini, and Claude and later highly optimised and customised to fit purpose._

 **This is a highly user-specific Home Assistant dashboard.**
 The YAML in this repository will _not_ function out-of-the-box on other systems due to unique helpers, sensors, custom logic, and tailored UI behaviour.